Chris56974/Pethreon/frontend/README.md

 <ion-icon name="construct-outline"></ion-icon>
 ```

+### TODO

+I should maybe change the metamask message depending on whether the user already has metamask installed or not.

 ### Notes

 I want my circle animations to run infinitely, but do I really have to specify all eight properties in the `animation: ;` shorthand just for that?
 Isn't there a smaller shorthand? >_<